 say that in my opinion all the numbers stated

-about totals in manufacturing are guesswork and the totals vary
+about totals in manufacturing are guesswork.
+The totals vary

 depending on who you talk to.

-Here I am with two near identical, none hand
+Here I am in 2016 with two near identical, none hand

 wheel, early production Moldacots (with the poor bobbin system that